IBM-Cloud/terraform-provider-ibm/website/docs/r/cm_version.html.markdown

 * `install_kind` - (Optional, Forces new resource, String) Install type.
 Example: instance.
 Required for virtual server image for VPC.
 * `is_vsi` - (Optional, Forces new resource, Boolean) Indicates that the current terraform template is used to install a virtual server image.
 * `label` - (Optional, Forces new resource, String) Display name of version.
 Required for virtual server image for VPC.
-* `metadata` - (Optional, Forces new resource, List) Generic data to be included with content being onboarded.
+* `import_metadata` - (Optional, Forces new resource, List) Generic data to be included with content being onboarded.
 Required for virtual server image for VPC.
 Nested scheme for **metadata**:
 	* `file` - (Optional, List) Details for the stored image file.
 Required for virtual server image for VPC.
 	Nested scheme for **file**: